danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0103 (en).md

 "But, Twilight?!"
 Applejack appealed.

 "I know it’s a tough decision.
-But now that we know Vainilla is alone, this might be our best chance to defeat him.
+But now that we know Vanilla is alone, this might be our best chance to defeat him.
 Given the countermeasures our opponent has taken so far, he probably expects us to act together.
 If Rainbow Dash attacks him separately while we face the Cocatriz Titanicus, it will increase our chances of success.
 However..."
 Twilight said, turning to her friends who were surrounding her and then to Rainbow Dash, "...
 Rainbow Dash, you don’t need to face him without reservations.
 It will be enough for you to distract him while we deal with the Cocatriz Titanicus.
 Do you understand?"

 "Of course!
 I’m not going to charge at him like a runaway cart.
-But if that Vainilla turns out to be some kind of show-off, don’t blame me if I finish before you all," Rainbow Dash replied confidently.
+But if that Vanilla turns out to be some kind of show-off, don’t blame me if I finish before you all," Rainbow Dash replied confidently.
 Twilight knew how much her pegasus friend liked to boast, but seeing her firm posture and serious look, she knew that in that moment, Rainbow Dash wasn’t bragging.

 "Alright, if that’s the case... now I’d like to know who’s in favor of Rainbow Dash’s idea," Twilight asked the rest of the ponies.

 They all fell silent.
 It was undeniable that their athletic pegasus friend was the best flyer in all of Equestria and that she had gained even more experience on her journey around the world.
-If there was a pony capable of facing Vainilla alone, it was Rainbow Dash.
+If there was a pony capable of facing Vanilla alone, it was Rainbow Dash.

 Unable to deny the truth, and with clear concern, each of the ponies raised one of their hooves.
 Even Applejack did, although with great discomfort.